 More than 1000 companies urge Congress not to axe Energy Star program

-Main page News, Donald Trump, US, Energy
+Main page News, Donald Trump, Energy, US

 More than 1000 companies including Samsung have called on Congress to keep the Energy Star rating system for electrical appliances that will be abolished under President Donald Trump's proposed budget cuts.